 - Rinsing with a fluoride rinse to strengthen the teeth.

 Lingual braces may also irritate the tongue and may cause it to become tender.
 Using wax against the lower teeth to cover the braces can help alleviate this soreness.
 Some people find speaking clearly and enunciating more difficult while wearing lingual braces.
 With enough practice, wearers get used to the feel of the braces on the backs of their teeth, and talking normally is a snap.

 Ultimately, professional dental cleanings every six months are critical to a patient's health with braces.
-Daily dental habits such as brushing twice a day and flossing daily will prevent plaque buildup and tooth decay, but using products like Colgate® Total Advanced toothpaste can help keep gum disease at bay, and a fluoride rinse such as Colgate® Phos-Flur® Fluoride Rinse provides added protection against tooth decay.
+Daily dental habits such as brushing twice a day and flossing daily will prevent plaque buildup and tooth decay.
+In addition, using products like Colgate Total Daily Repair toothpaste repairs early teeth and gum damage.

 Having a great smile is worth the temporary inconvenience and expense of braces.
 Some people are hesitant to invest in them despite the difference they can make — lingual braces are an answer to this problem.
 Whether you can see them or not, find out which braces are right for you.
 After all, a beautiful smile with healthy, straight teeth is absolutely worth the effort!